Essay guidelines

 - Finally, write the thesis statement at the end to keep your essay’s emphasis.
 This will clear up any misunderstandings about what would be covered in the body paragraphs.

-Step 6: Write body paragraphs
+Step 6: Body paragraphs

 Unless the subject is highly detailed, the body should most certainly include three paragraphs, each with its own topic sentence.
 Here are the steps to a great body paragraph.